Vampire squid: Biology

 What behavioral data is known has been gleaned from ephemeral encounters with remotely operated underwater vehicles (ROV).
 Vampire squid are frequently injured during capture, and can survive up to two months in aquaria.
 It has been hypothesized that they can live for over eight years.

 To cope with life in the suffocating depths, vampire squids have developed several adaptations: Of all deep-sea cephalopods, their mass-specific metabolic rate is the lowest.
 Their blue blood's hemocyanin binds and transports oxygen more efficiently than in other cephalopods, aided by gills possessing an especially large surface area.
 The animals have weak musculature and a greatly reduced shell, but maintain agility and buoyancy with little effort because of sophisticated statocysts (balancing organs akin to a human's inner ear) and ammonium-rich gelatinous tissues closely matching the density of the surrounding seawater.
 The vampire squid's ability to thrive in OMZs also keeps it safe from apex predators that require a large amount of oxygen to live.

-The vampire squid's large eyes and optic lobes (of their brain) may be an adaptation for greater sensitivity to distant bioluminescence; signs of animals, such as prey aggregations or potential mates.
+The vampire squid's large eyes and optic lobes (of their brain) may be an adaptation for greater sensitivity to distant bioluminescence, or signs of animals, such as prey aggregations or potential mates.
 This sensitivity is useful when monitoring a vast area of the water column, which is largely featureless at these depths.

+An unidentified protist parasite is known to infest the gills of vampire squids.